ikluft/pelican-events/README.md

     PLUGIN_EVENTS = {
         'ics_fname': 'calendar.ics',
         'metadata_field_for_summary': 'title',
+    },
-        'timezone': 'US/Pacific',  # use your local time zone }
+    'TIMEZONE': 'US/Pacific',  # use your local time zone

 Settings available in the PLUGIN_EVENTS dictionary variable:

   * ics_fname: where the iCal file is written - disables plugin if not set
   * metadata_field_for_summary: which field to use for the event summary, default: summary
   * recurring_events: recurring event rules in [recurrent module](https://github.com/kvh/recurrent) format.
 If not set, then recurring events will not be generated.
 This feature was added by Makerspace Esslingen. *(This feature is now minimally tested with some unit tests.
 But we don't use it on the PDX-LKMU site.)*

+Settings used from Pelican's top-level configuration:
-  * timezone: time zone to use for events in icalendar output, default: UTC.
+  * TIMEZONE: time zone to use for events in icalendar output, default: UTC.
 If set, this must be an official time zone name from the [IANA Time Zone Database](https://www.iana.org/time-zones).
 This feature was added by Ian Kluft for Portland Linux Kernel Meetup.

 Usage
 -----